Gwen Barringer: Family

 She married Herbert Page Barringer (also a watercolourist) on 18 November 1910 at Christ Church, North Adelaide, unsuccessfully seeking a divorce in 1930 and later divorcing him in 1937.

 Herbert Barringer's sister Ethel Barringer was an artist of some note.

+Gwen Barringer died in Adelaide after a long illness, bequeathing funds to establish three prizes for flower painting in watercolour.